-From Serenity I head south, back towards the coast, to the Backwaters (4).
+From Serenity I head south, back toward the coast, to the Backwaters (4).
 No trip to Kerala would be complete without experiencing life on these waterways and the best way to do it is to stay on a traditional houseboat.
 I spend the afternoon cruising on the water before settling in for the night in my simple yet comfortable bed.

 Houseboat stays are popular with travelers, but don’t let that put you off because they provide a relaxing interlude in one of India’s most scenic locations.

-Kerala’s houseboats are also one of my favourite places to eat in India; I always look forward to sitting down to the home-cooked food prepared by the crew – a real highlight for any foodie.
+Kerala’s houseboats are also one of my favorite places to eat in India; I always look forward to sitting down to the home-cooked food prepared by the crew — a real highlight for any foodie.

 Days 12-14 Family comforts

 Alighting from the houseboat, my next stop is the Olavipe homestay.
 Being warmly welcomed into someone’s home when traveling in an unfamiliar land is always a comforting experience.
 The hosts are generous with many insightful stories and I find myself deep in conversation with them for hours.
-The property itself is equally as charming, steeped in history with the antiques, furnishings and architecture to
+The property itself is equally as charming, steeped in history with the antiques, furnishings and architecture to prove it.

 Relaxing with a cold Kingfisher beer while swapping travel tales with other guests and learning about the lives of my hosts is something I will always treasure.
 It’s experiences like this that cannot be found in any guidebook.